FeatureBaseDB/go-pilosa/docs/howto-importing.md

 You can pass a channel of type `ImportStatusUpdate` to `client.ImportFrameWithStatus` to get notified when an importer imports a slice of bits.
 The status channel is closed by the client when the import ends.

+Note that if you use this feature, you have to consume from the status channel, otherwise import goroutines may get blocked.

 `ImportStatusUpdate` is defined as follows:
 ```go
 type ImportStatusUpdate struct {